 Gamification

 HBR predicts that the next AR shopping level will focus on gamification.
 For example, in 2021, IKEA Studio created a shoppable AR-powered "escape room" on Snapchat where users could click on items and shop while decluttering a virtual room to “escape.”
+The Metaverse craze also highlighted the importance of augmented reality in creating a massive amalgamation of interoperable gaming spaces.

 Virtual try-ons

-Most clothes and shoe returns happen due because online shoppers can’t envision how these items will look in real life.
+Most clothes and shoe returns happen because online shoppers can't envision how these items will look in real life.
 Nike, Amazon, and ASOS are leveraging the power of AR to enable shoppers to see how their clothing looks in the real world.
 Warby Parker app uses AR to render the glasses in a live, 3D preview on users' faces.

 AR-powered fitting rooms

-AR allows users to try on clothes without physically trying them on.
+Virtual fitting apps allow users to try on clothes without physically trying them on.
 To do this, all you need is to gather five personal measurements, and the app will create an accurate 3D model.
 With virtual fitting rooms, like Adidas or Superdry, customers can try on different clothes in a few mirror types.

 In-store displays

 These displays will look like any usual advertising video displays, but they can catch customers’ attention thanks to their interactivity.
-Kate Spade’s stores, for example, use AR displays to help shoppers create unique customizable bags using decorations and accessories.
+Kate Spade’s stores, for example, use AR displays to help shoppers create unique, customizable bags using decorations and accessories.

 Brand engagement activities